Type to search posts and projects to navigate

 5. Daily token costs: $4,200 (for 50,000 interactions)

-In this scenario, we could implement MCP and optimize context management with the following approach:
+In this scenario, we could wire in the context layer and optimize context management with the following approach:

 async def telecom_service_enhancement():